joejag/techblog/_posts/2015-02-10-guided-conversations.markdown

 title: Guided Conversations
 ---

+Update: Guided Conversation have taken off.
+There is now an [official site](http://guidedconversations.org) for them.

 Meeting formats tend to gravitate between extremes of formal or informal.
 From meetings with water-tight agendas, to meetings with no goal or structure.
 Both leave attendees bored and frustrated.
 Finding a format which bridges the two extremes allows us to have enjoyable and productive meetings.

 [LeanCoffee](http://leancoffee.org/) has revolutionised meetings around the world by introducing an agenda-less and democratic format.